ktkt9898/Circuuit/README.md

  This order reflects the initial loop which would utilize a while loop (since the size would not be known if gathering row and columns from a file initially) and have to conditionally check for an open spot (O) or invalid spot (X).
 Using a loop requires an unknown "n" size growth factor.

 # OVERVIEW:
  This program takes in a grid and examines if it is valid, meaning it has one start and one end, and only O's and X's.
-If validated, it will trace the most optimal path or paths and output it to the console.
+If validated, it will trace the most optimal path or paths from start to end and output it to the console.

 # INCLUDED FILES:

- List the files required for the project with a brief explanation of why each is included.

  e.g.
+ * CircuitTracer.java - Driver class and source file
  * CircuitBoard.java - source file
- * CircuitTracer.java - source file
  * Storage.java - source file
  * TraceState.java - source file
  * InvalidFileFormatException.java - Exception class and source file
  * OccupiedPositionException.java - Exception class and source file
  * README - this file and instruction file
+ * thoughtProcess.png - Supplemental instruction file that documented my thoughts

 # COMPILING AND RUNNING:
- From the directory containing all source files, compile the driver class, the CircuitTracer.java file, (and all dependencies) with the command:
+ 1. From the directory containing all source files, compile the driver class, the CircuitTracer.java file, (and all dependencies) with the command:
  $ javac CircuitTracer.java

+ - May also be efficiently executed with:
+ $ javac *.java

- Run the compiled class file with the command:
+ 2. Run the compiled class file with the command:
  $ java CircuitTracer -s|-q -c|-g filename

- Where -s OR -q represent the choice of a *stack* or a *queue* Where -c OR -g represent the choice of a *console* or *GUI* output
+ Where -s OR -q represent the choice of using a *stack* or a *queue* path organization Where -c OR -g represent the choice of a *console* or *GUI* output
  * Note that GUI implementation will not be provided on this version.